 A: The two-year exclusivity applies to all tracks submitted to SAS, whether it’s a general library submission or a specific project brief.
 This enables us to continue pitching your music for future opportunities, beyond the original submission.

-Q: What happens to music that I submit for specific project, if it does not get selected?
+Q: What happens to music that I submit for a specific project if it does not get selected?

 Q: Am I allowed to add projects secured through SAS to my reel and website, and to promote via social media?